dhruvbabbar/chatbot/chatbot-master/README.md

     pip install PyAIML
     ```
+3.Run database.sql in mysql client to import the database web_customer_service.

-3. Run the python server.
+4. Run the python server.
     ```bash
     python main.py
     ```
-4. Open **http://127.0.0.1:8080** in your browser.
+5. Open **http://127.0.0.1:8080** in your browser.

-5. You're done and let's chat with your Robot via browser.
+6. You're done and let's chat with your Robot via browser.